 2. Art Collections

 There are several collections on display permanently at The Parthenon.
-This art museum in Nashville is home to 63 paintings by 19th and 20th century American artists donated by James M. Cowan.
+This art museum in Nashville is home to 63 paintings by 19th and 20th-century American artists donated by James M. Cowan.
 There are also temporary exhibits on display throughout the year.

 3. The marble casts at The Parthenon

 The Parthenon’s permanent collection also includes 14 casts of the original Parthenon Marbles.
 These pieces were bought from the Victoria and Albert Museum in London in the 1920s.
-Thanks to support from the Hays Foundation, the casts are receiving proper maintenance and restoration works.
+Thanks to support from the Hays Foundation, the casts are receiving proper maintenance and restoration work.

 Candlelight concerts at The Parthenon